Scotland needs a first minister for a new decade, says Forbes

 “We’re at a moment in time and I think I’m the leader who has that competence and that track record of delivery.”

-When asked if her rival Mr Yousaf could have done a better job in managing the NHS, Ms Forbes refused to engage with the question, instead saying Scotland must “get serious about delivery”.
+When asked if Mr Yousaf could have done a better job in managing the NHS, Ms Forbes refused to engage with the question, instead saying Scotland must “get serious about delivery”.

-But Scottish Tory chairman Craig Hoy said Ms Forbes is “portraying herself as the outsider” but has been a senior minister in the Scottish Government since 2020, adding: “Kate Forbes can’t be the new broom, when her fingerprints are all over the SNP government’s failures.”
+Scottish Conservative chairman Craig Hoy said Ms Forbes is “portraying herself as the outsider” but she has been a senior minister in the Scottish Government since 2020, adding: “Kate Forbes can’t be the new broom when her fingerprints are all over the SNP Government’s failures.”

+Ms Forbes has also said she would make sure the prospectus for an independent Scotland is written by the SNP, rather than by “the British civil service”.

+Ms Sturgeon previously announced she would lay out her Government’s independence plan in a series of papers – three of which have been published – drawn up with input from civil servants.

 Meanwhile, fellow candidate Ms Regan was pressed on her independence plans.

-The former community safety minister’s plan would mean a majority vote for independence-supporting parties in any future UK or general election would be grounds for the beginning of negotiations to begin on Scotland leaving the UK.
+She proposes that a majority vote for independence-supporting parties in any future Scottish or general election would be grounds for the beginning of negotiations to begin on Scotland leaving the UK.

 “People in Scotland would know what they were voting for was to get the government in Edinburgh and the government in Westminster together to negotiate Scotland’s exit,” she said.

-Scottish Labour deputy Jackie Baillie said the comments of the candidates on Sunday showed all three were “woeful options”, describing Ms Regan as “utterly obsessed with independence” and saying Ms Forbes was attempting to “distance herself from the SNP’s record of failure”.
+Scottish Labour deputy leader Jackie Baillie said the comments from the candidates on Sunday show all three are “woeful options”, describing Ms Regan as “utterly obsessed with independence” and saying Ms Forbes is attempting to “distance herself from the SNP’s record of failure”.

 He also pledged the creation of a “round-the-clock rebuttal service” to counter what he described as “disinformation” from opposition parties and a “root and branch” overhaul of independence campaigning materials.